-During 2023 and 2022, there were no transfers between levels of fair value hierarchy.
-No property has been pledged as collateral or security for any of the Parent Company's liabilities and there have been no restrictions on the realizability of these investment properties.
+During 2024 and 2023, there were no transfers between levels of fair value hierarchy.
+No property has been pledged as collateral or security for any of the Group's liabilities and there have been no restrictions on the realizability of these investment properties.
 There are no contractual obligations to purchase, construct or develop these properties or for repairs, maintenance, or enhancements.

 Except from the condominium unit, there was no rental income generated from these investment properties.
-Operating expenses included in the statements of comprehensive income related to the investment properties amounted to P0.37 million in 2023 and P0.36 million in 2022.
+Operating expenses included in the statements of comprehensive income related to the investment properties amounted to P0.28 million in 2024, P0.37 million in 2024 and P0.36 million in 2023.